OpenCilk/www.opencilk.org/src/index.md

  - Provably efficient scheduling tunes each execution of your OpenCilk program to its host environment.
  - Provable race-detection guarantees that your OpenCilk program has a deterministic result.

-## Highlights of Work to Be Done

-This site is incomplete and many things do not yet work.
- - Missing
+# Welcome to the test site

+Some things are missing:
  * 99% of the content
  * Featured list of blog posts (at bottom of home page)
  * Search
+ * Sidebar styling
  * LaTex
  * Inline images
  * Analytics
+ * Tag pages
  * And more!

- - Not yet working
+And some things are not yet working:
  * Lots of issues with text styling (e.g. line spacing and bullets)
  * Featured images
-    * Blog page and sidebar
+ * Blog page